 - Pour the marshmallow over the surface of the ganache, spreading down with an offset spatula.
 Leave to cure in the fridge for at least 45 minutes until the marshmallow has firmed up.

 - Remove the bars from the loaf pan using the parchment handles.
 Remove the parchment paper, and torch the top and sides of the bars if desired.

 - Cut into slices using a knife that has been run under hot water or warmed with the blow torch, wiping well between each cut.

 You need the base to be like wet sand.
 Different brands of graham crackers or if you are using digestive biscuits etc will have different levels of absorbency, so you may have to add in just a wee bit more butter to make sure that you can get it to the right consistency.

 If you are worried about the quantity of marshmallow being too much (it may come out thicker if you use a smaller pan than I have), you can transfer some into a small greased pan and leave it to set up at room temperature.
 Dust it with equal parts corn starch and powdered sugar and then cut into pieces.
 Store in an airtight container.

 I call for 125g butter in the recipe and then 95g to be added to the graham cracker mix.
-The difference in these two quantities is accounting for the loss that occurs when browning butter.
+The difference in these two quantities is accounting for the loss that occurs when browning butter (read more about that in my FAQ).
 Add 95g brown butter to the graham cracker mix.
 You may be left with a teeny bit leftover.